Trading EUR/SGD

 EUR/SGD is a forex pair that is difficult to predict using technical analysis and, for this reason, is more suited to experienced traders.
 However, having a deep understanding of both economies and their influencing factors is valuable.
 Though EUR/SGD has a long-term declining trend due to Singapore’s economic growth, the Euro volatility means profits are possible in the short term.

-While the EUR/SGD 2023 outlook is more difficult due to the effects of the war in Ukraine and the recovery from Covid-19 has on both economies, this may open up opportunities for traders.
+While the EUR/SGD 2024 outlook is more difficult due to the effects of the war in Ukraine on both economies, this may open up opportunities for traders.

 FAQs